TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/Mod.rst

     array

 :aspect:`Description`
-    The available fields in the module "Pagetree overview" in the Info module by default ship with the entries "Basic settings", "Record overview" and "Cache and age".
+    The available fields in the "Pagetree overview" module under the Info module, by default ship with the entries "Basic settings", "Record overview", and "Cache and age".

     .. figure:: ../Images/PageTsModWebInfoFieldDefinitions.png
         :alt: Default entries of Pagetree Overview

         Default entries of Pagetree Overview

-    By using page TsConfig it is now possible to change the available fields and add additional entries to the select box.
+    By using page TsConfig it is possible to change the available fields and add additional entries to the select box.

     Next to using a list of fields from the `pages` table you can add counters for records in a given table by prefixing a table name with `table_` and adding it to the list of fields.